 5. Teach problem solving explicitly and in context

-The skill of problem solving can be challenging to learn if the facts or methods required to tackle the problem are not embedded in the pupil’s long term memory.
+It’s true that problem solving can be difficult if the facts or methods required to tackle the problem are not embedded in the pupil’s long term memory.
 If foundational knowledge, such as number bonds and basic mathematical operations, is insecure, pupils are less likely to be able to break problems down into their constituent parts and work out a solution.

 In their review of the research Ofsted recommend that pupils should be fluent in all of the relevant skills before they apply them to problem-solving.
 Then careful sequencing of content, instruction and rehearsal can show pupils new and consistent patterns of useful information.